 Blade chassis can be managed from the Dominion KX II Virtual KVM Client (VKC), Raritan's Multi-Platform Client (MPC), and CC-SG.
-Managing blade severs via VKC and MPC is the same as managing standard target servers (see Working with Target Servers (on page 35)).
-See the CC-SG Administrators Guide.
+Managing blade severs via VKC and MPC is the same as managing standard target servers.
+See Working with Target Servers (on page 36) and the CC-SG Administrators Guide for more information.
 Any changes made to the blade chassis configuration in Dominion KX II will be propagated to these client applications.